Slowdown in India's foreign trade compounds economic woes

 Weather forecasters said there was another dark cloud that, unfortunately for India, may not be bearing rain.
 They said India's annual monsoon rains may be late this year but that it was not yet time to panic.

-The rains are crucial for farm output and economic growth as about 55 percent of the south Asian nation's arable land is rain-fed, and the farm sector accounts for about 15 percent of a more than $1.5 trillion economy.
+The rains are crucial for farm output and economic growth as about 55 percent of the south Asian nation's arable land is rain-fed, and the farm sector accounts for about 15 percent of a nearly $2 trillion economy.